Comparing Apples to Oranges: Learning Similarity Functions for Data Produced by Different Distributions: Experimental Evaluation

 \section{Experimental Evaluation}

 We implemented all algorithms in Python 3.10.6 and ran our experiments on a personal laptop with Intel(R) Core(TM) i7-7500U CPU @ 2.70GHz 2.90 GHz and 16.0 GB memory.

-\textbf{Algorithms: } We implemented the simple algorithm from Section \ref{sec:alg-naive}, and the more intricate algorithm of Section \ref{sec:alg-intr}.
-We refer to the former as \textsc{Simple-Alg}, and to the latter as \textsc{QueryOpt-Alg}.
-For the training phase of \textsc{QueryOpt-Alg}, we set the dilation factor at line 2 of Algorithm \ref{alg-1} to $12$ instead of $8$.
+\textbf{Algorithms: }We implemented the simple algorithm from Section \ref{sec:alg-naive}, and the more intricate algorithm of Section \ref{sec:alg-intr}.
+We refer to the former as \textsc{Naive}, and to the latter as \textsc{Cluster}.
+For the training phase of \textsc{Cluster}, we set the dilation factor at line 2 of Algorithm~\ref{alg-1} to $2$ instead of $8$.
 The reason for this, is that a minimal experimental investigation revealed that this choice leads to a good balance between accuracy guarantees and oracle queries.

+As explained in Section \ref{sec:rel-wrk}, neither the existing similarity learning algorithms \citep{ilvento2019, emp1, emp2} nor the Earthmover minimization approach of \citet{Dwork2012} address the problem of finding similarity values for heterogeneous data.
+Furthermore, if the across-groups functions $\sigma$ are not metric, then no approach from the metric learning literature can be utilized.
+Hence, as baselines for our experiments we used three general regression models; an MLP, a Random Forest regressor (RF) and an XGBoost regressor (XGB).
+The MLP uses four hidden layers of 32 relu activation nodes, and both RF and XGB use 200 estimators.

-\textbf{Number of demographic groups: } All our experiments are for two groups, i.e., $\gamma = 2$.
+\textbf{Number of demographic groups: }All our experiments are performed for two groups, i.e., $\gamma = 2$.
 The following reasons justify this decision.
 At first, this case captures the essence of our algorithmic results; the $\gamma > 2$ case can be viewed as running the algorithm for $\gamma=2$ multiple times, one for each pair of groups.
-Secondly, the achieved confidence and accuracy of our algorithms are completely independent of $\gamma$.
+Secondly, as the theoretical guarantees suggest, the achieved confidence and accuracy of our algorithms are completely independent of $\gamma$.